richelbilderbeek/cv/README.md

 --------------------------------------|------------------------------------------
-University/College of Higher Education| University of Groningen Faculty                               | Science and Engineering Date of the certificate               | ?August 2008 Main subject                          | Teaching Biology
+University/College of Higher Education| University of Groningen Faculty                               | Science and Engineering Date of the certificate               | August 2008 Main subject                          | Teaching Biology

 Parameter                             |Value
 --------------------------------------|------------------------------------------
-University/College of Higher Education| University of Groningen Faculty                               | University Centre for Learning & Teaching Date of the certificate               | ?August ?2006 Main subject                          | Biology
+University/College of Higher Education| University of Groningen Faculty                               | University Centre for Learning & Teaching Date of the certificate               | August 2006 Main subject                          | Biology

 ### Doctorate